Survive Said the Prophet: Biography

 In June 2024, the band held their co-headlining MAGIC HOUR TOUR, featuring guest acts coldrain, SHANK, and 04 Limited Sazabys.
 In July 2024, Survive Said The Prophet embarked on their first North American tour, titled "MAKE / BREAK YOURSELF America Tour," with performances in cities including New York, Toronto, Chicago, Seattle, Berkeley, Los Angeles, and San Diego.
 The band also embarked on "Survive Said The Prophet JAPAN TOUR 2024–2025", a nationwide tour beginning from September and running through January 2025, with over 20 shows across Japan.

 On March 26, 2025, they released the single "State Of Mind", which featured Matt Good of American post-hardcore band From First to Last marking the band’s first new release in approximately two years.
 They launched a headlining tour titled State Of Mind Tour, spanning 10 performances across 9 cities throughout Japan to promote the single.
 On May 28, 2025, Survive Said The Prophet released the single, "Useless," featuring Ryo Kinoshita of Knosis (formerly Crystal Lake) and embarked on their first European and UK Tour titled "EU / UK Tour 2025".
 The tour included performances at major festivals such as Rock am Ring and Rock im Park (Germany), Rock for People (Czech Republic), and Download Festival (UK), with all individual headline shows sold out.
 Following their return from the EU/UK Tour 2025, Survive Said The Prophet announced their first new album in three years, titled Luv Sux Sessions.
 The album is scheduled for release on August 20, 2025.
-The bands lead single "X_AXIS" off of the album was selected as the theme song for the arcade game Mobile Suit Gundam Extreme Vs. 2 XBOOST and was released on July 7.
+The bands lead single "X_AXIS" off of the album was selected as the theme song for the arcade game Mobile Suit Gundam Extreme Vs. 2 Infinite Boost and was released on July 7.
 On July 28, it was announced that Ivan Kwong departed from band due to personal reasons and differences in vision, with the band continuing as a three-member lineup of Yosh, Tatsuya, and Show.
 It was also announced on the bands official website and social media that the release of Luv Sux Sessions postponed from to September 24, with digital distribution beginning on September 3.